Alpha effect and dynamo in density-stratified turbulence with large-scale shear: applications to protoplanetary discs and astrophysical clouds: Compressible turbulence with large-scale shear

 where we used equations~(\ref{B11}) and~(\ref{C5}).
-On the other hand, the classical expression for the kinetic $\alpha$ effect, $\alpha^{({\rm cl},\lambda,\Lambda)} = - (\tau_0 /3)\, H_{\rm u}^{(\lambda,\Lambda)}$, is given by
+On the other hand, the classical expression for the kinetic $\alpha$ effect, $\alpha^{({\rm cl},{\rm tot})} = - (\tau_0 /3)\, H_{\rm u}^{\rm tot}$, is given by

 where we used equations~(\ref{B14}) and~(\ref{C7}).
-We see that equations~(\ref{C8}) and~(\ref{C9}) are not coincided.
-This is not surprising, because the classical expression $\alpha = - (\tau_0 / 3) \, H_{\rm u}$ for the kinetic $\alpha$ effect is only valid for a forced homogeneous and isotropic helical turbulence.
+Equations~(\ref{C8}) and~(\ref{C9}) are not coincided.
+This is not surprising, because the classical expression $\alpha = - (\tau_0 / 3) \, H_{\rm u}$ for the kinetic $\alpha$ effect is only valid for a homogeneous and isotropic helical turbulence.

-We can compare these scalings with those for a slowly rotating turbulence ($\meanOmega \tau_0 \ll 1$), where the following scalings for the $\alpha$ effect have been obtained in different studies:
+Let us compare equation~(\ref{C8}) for turbulence with a large-scale shear with that for a slowly rotating turbulence ($\meanOmega \tau_0 \ll 1$), where the following scaling for the $\alpha$ effect have been obtained in different studies:

 with $\mu_\ast =1$ \citep{Steenbeck(1966),Krause(1980)} by means of the quasi-linear approach, $\mu_\ast =3/2$ \citep{RUK93} applying the modified quasi-linear approach, and $\mu_\ast =1/2$ \citep{BGKR13} using the spectral $\tau$ approach.
 Here $\meanOmega$ is the mean angular velocity describing a uniform rotation.